next-exp/sw-docs/docs/source/prodflow.rst

 Additionally, a different chain will be follow depending on the type of simulation, and detector geometry.
 The cities mentioned along this list are summarised in :doc:`ICcities`.
 It is also important to remark that during data acquisition, two different trigger configurations are considered:

- * *Trigger 1*: to select low energy events, i.e. Kr events
+ * *Trigger 1*: to select low energy events, i.e. Kr events.
- * *Trigger 2*: to select high energy events, e.g. Tl events, bb events, etc
+ * *Trigger 2*: to select high energy events, e.g. Tl events, bb events, etc.

 Simulations will be separated depending on which type of generator is used, as Trigger 1 or 2 like events.